-A collective of advocates, yoga teachers, therapists, lawyers, religious leaders, and more, BEAM has a mission to support the mental health and healing of the Black communities.
-The organization regularly hosts community events that include meditation, Reiki healing, and a safe space to vent.
+A collective of advocates, yoga teachers, artists, therapists, lawyers, religious leaders, teachers, psychologists, activists, and more, BEAM has a mission to support the mental health and healing of the Black communities.
+The organization regularly hosts community events that include meditation and a safe space for discussion.
 It also offers professional development and educational training for students, advocates, activists, and grassroots movements and organizations.

 Donate to BEAM here.